 You may be wondering — what is the best Agile project management methodology: XP, SCRUM or FDD?
-People who’ve witnessed the most applications of each will say that none triumphs overall, because different methods suit different environments.
+People who’ve witnessed the most applications of each will say that none triumphs overall because different Agile methods suit different environments.

 Any selection that you might make should ultimately depend on the demands and processes that factor into your business culture.
 While a certain method might work, it’s hard to fathom the changes that can occur in the world of information technology.
 However, the adaption of an Agile methodology can generate new levels of flexibility and productivity among development teams.